KryptoCrash/Block-Hunt/Maps/EndSkys.md

 are hider, hunter, and Inspector.
 The inspector team can show hiders and hunters and can help either team.
 This team however is invisible but can not fly.
-This means that both teams will have to hear what inspector team says.
+This means that both teams will hear what inspector team says in chat.
 End Skys is end based sky island map.

 ```